 Changes to UMAT

-From 2019 onwards UMAT will no longer be used for admission to Medicine and Dentistry.
-This test will be replaced by University Clinical Aptitude Test (UCAT) for applicants applying for entry into Medicine and/or Dentistry for 2020.
+Since 2019, UMAT is not used for admission to Medicine and Dentistry.
+This test was replaced by University Clinical Aptitude Test (UCAT) for applicants applying for entry into Medicine and/or Dentistry.